“You gotta nourish to flourish.” -Unknown

 To get part of our favorite meal on the road, Rose Mary’s Fried Rice has gone from a wok to our Blackstone Griddle and I paired it with Grilled Asian Garlic Steak Skewers.
 The two are easy to make on our griddle and are a great pairing for a Chinese take-out kind of meal in the woods!

 The rice comes together quickly so I prep all of the ingredients and then start to cook.
 To make things easier, I cheat and use boil-in-bag rice.
 You can easily adapt the recipe servings up or down depending on how many you’re feeding by making more rice and doubling your other ingredients.
 We use pork in the rice, well, because that’s how Mom makes it!
-And while our family might raise an eyebrow or two, you CAN use chicken, shrimp, or go vegetarian and add onions, or peas and carrots.
-Make your favorite take out fried rice.
+And while our family might raise an eyebrow or two, you CAN use chicken, shrimp, or go vegetarian and add onions, peas, and carrots.
+Make your favorite take-out fried rice.
 The sky is the limit!

 Rose Mary’s Fried Rice